Safe Treasury Setup: Threshold, Signers, and Recovery Done Right (2026)

 Large / high-value4-of-7

-The goal: no single key can move funds, and losing one signer does not lock the treasury.
-Many teams add tiered thresholds — small operational payments need fewer approvals; large strategic transfers need more.
+The goal is twofold: no single key can move funds, and losing one signer does not lock the treasury.
+Many teams add tiered thresholds, where small operational payments need fewer approvals and large strategic transfers need more.
 This is a governance decision, not a default to accept blindly.

 Signer key hygiene

-A threshold is only real if signers are independent.
+A threshold is only real if the signers are independent.
 Best practice:

 • each signer on a hardware wallet, kept offline;